Research Innovation Hub / Research Methodology

 A conceptual framework differs from a theoretical framework primarily because:

-BTheoretical frameworks do not include variables.
+BTheoretical frameworks do not contain variables or relationships.

 Question 8 of 10